Car Inspection Laws in New YorkClick For Your Free Consulation

 Car inspections in New York are exhaustive, but they might not reveal a defective product.
 If you were injured due to a defective car part, such as bad brakes or a faulty engine, you could pursue the manufacturer for your damages.

 If someone missed a car inspection and you got hurt, don’t let them take advantage of you.
-Contact the Law Offices of Jay S. Knispel, LLC today to discuss your rights.
+Contact the Law Offices of Jay S. Knispel Personal Injury Lawyers today to discuss your rights.

 Car inspection laws in New York exist to keep us all safe.
 If you were in a car accident or injured as a pedestrian, and you believe the other driver may have skipped or failed a safety inspection, contact us today for a free consultation about your case.
 Our New York City car accident lawyers are standing by.